emmettirl/Card_Jumper/CONTRIBUTING.md

 # Contribution Guidelines

+## Project Board
+Looking for a good place to start, see our [project board on Trello](https://trello.com/b/ic9DcRhe/open-source-project).

 ## Adding to the project code
 To contribute code to this project, please follow the below guidelines.